darkn3rd/script-tut/tcl/README.md

 Today, you can see TCL is used in niche solutions, such as [Cisco](http://en.wikipedia.org/wiki/Cisco_Systems) networking equipement and [F5 BigIP](http://en.wikipedia.org/wiki/F5_Networks#BIG-IP) load balancers.

+## Discoveries

+These are some strange things I noticed when scripting in TCL:

+* ***String Concatenation*** - this seems not existent.
+There are some functions that exist, but these pad spaces  before and after each string part, so it is better to use *string interpolation*.
+* ***Arrays*** - indexed arrays do not exist, instead they seem to be space delimited strings, with some tooling to get some array-like functionality.
+For this reason, associative arrays are (called *arrays* in TCL) are often used as an alternative.
+* ***Accosciative Arrays*** - these are just called *arrays* in TCL.
+TCL can extract the keys from an associative array, but has no mechanism to extract the values.
+* ***Variable Parameters*** - when creating a sub-routine or function (called *procedures* in TCL) that accepts unknown number of arguments, you must explicitly call this `args`.

 ## Testing

 * :dvd: *__OS X 10.8.5 (Mountain Lion)__*